microsoft/ai-chat-protocol/spec/README.md

 ### Example response context

 The response context object can contain any properties.
-Here are some example properties:
+Here are some common properties that may be of use depending on your AI application along with some best practices:

 * `"followup_questions"`: A list of follow-up questions to ask the user.